louispaulet/louispaulet/README.md

-# Louis Paulet - Data Scientist & AI Enthusiast
+### Hi there 👋

-Welcome to the GitHub profile of Louis Paulet, a talented data scientist with a passion for artificial intelligence and machine learning.
-Specializing in AI-generated art, Louis is on the lookout for new opportunities to grow and apply his skills in the field of data science.
+I'm Louis Paulet, a data scientist and AI enthusiast with a passion for artificial intelligence and machine learning.

+🔭 I’m currently working on NLP and image generation side projects.

+🌱 My main areas of expertise are:

+* Jupyter Notebook, Python, R, and JavaScript
+* TensorFlow, Keras, and Scikit-learn
+* CNNs, GANs, and Stable Diffusion
+* Flask and React

 🎨 [AI-Generated Art Portfolio](https://the_french_artist.artstation.com/)